missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 ### Hardware

+The reMarkable 2 is a sleek device with a metal spine.
+I thought it was a nice touch that they chose to match their bezel colour to the screen.

+The Supernote A5 X feels like a cheaper device.
+Supernote claims their screen "never breaks", so it may be a better choice for clumsier folks.

+Both devices are about the same size and weight, although Supernote offers a smaller version called the [Supernote A6 X](https://www.supernote.com/#/product?type=SN-A6-X).

 - Both USB-C charging, size and weight similar
 - reMarkable: sleek, prefer the gray bezel, more fragile?
 - Supernote: cheaper feel, more resilient to falls? side bar functionality, glossier